evernym/verity-sdk/README.md

 ## Overview

 The goal of the Verity SDK is to provide easy application integration with the Verity server.
-This integration provides the basis for SSI (self-sovereign identity)-enabled workflows such as creating connections, issuing credentials, requesting proof, and general pairwise interactions.
+This integration provides the basis for SSI-enabled workflows such as creating connections, issuing credentials, requesting proof, and general pairwise interactions.
 The SDK uses `libindy` and Agent-to-Agent protocols to securely authenticate and communicate with the Verity server.
 With the creation of language-specific bindings, developers can quickly integrate